 You will often read a sentence that has more than one noun or pronoun in it.
 You may encounter a group of words that includes a preposition with a noun or a pronoun.
 Prepositions connect a noun, pronoun, or verb to another word that describes or modifies that noun, pronoun, or verb.
 Common prepositions include in, on, under, near, by, with, and about.
 A group of words that begin with a preposition is called a prepositional phrase.
 A prepositional phrase begins with a preposition and modifies or describes a word.
 It cannot act as the subject of a sentence.
-The following phrases inside curly brackets are examples of prepositional phrases.
+The following circled phrases are examples of prepositional phrases.

-We went {on a business trip}.
-That restaurant {with the famous pizza} was on the way.
-We stopped {for lunch}.
+We went on a business trip That restaurant with the famous pizza was on the way.
+We stopped for lunch.